-- 28. Will there be extracurricular activities for this school year at CPES?
+- 29. Will there be extracurricular activities for this school year at CPES?
 Over the years, we have had competitions and clubs after school.
 These have included Battle of the Books, Science Fair, Oratorical Contests, Girls on the Run and a Boys' Running Club.
-Parents will be informed through the weekly E-Newsletter (BobChat) of opportunities available for children. - 29.
+Parents will be informed through the weekly E-Newsletter (BobChat) of opportunities available for children. - 30.
 Will there be school shirts for sale?
 Yes.
-Parents will be notified how they can purchase school themed wear. - 30.
-Is there a field where students can play soccer at recess?
-We have a play area for our upper grades students that is separate from our kindergarten students.
+Parents will be notified how they can purchase school themed wear.